 Instructions

 - Wash all the vegetables and place them in a metal dish that is lined with foil paper.
-Make sure pan will fit on one side of grill with lid closed.
+Make sure the pan will fit on one side of the grill with lid closed.

-- Build your charcoal fire one one side of grill.
-We use lump charcoal.
-Preheat until you reach 275 to 300 degrees F. Add 3 cups soaked hickory chips to one side of hot charcoals, in the center of grill.
+- Build your charcoal fire on one side of the grill.
+Preheat until you reach 275 to 300 degrees F. Add 3 cup-soaked hickory chips to one side of hot charcoals, in the center of grill.
 Once they start smoking, add the pan of vegetables to the indirect heat and cook with lid closed for 30 minutes.

-- I like to process all my veggies separately by pulsing them in the food processor.
+I like to process or blend, by pulsing, all my veggies separately.
 I find that by doing this, I avoid big chunks of tomato or onion left behind.
-But if you like your salsa’s more smooth, you can process or blend all together.
+But if you like your salsa smoother, you can process or blend all together.

 Tips~ After salsa has been refrigerated, I like to serve only the salsa I know I will need in a small bowl.
 This will prevent the salsa from spoiling.
 The constant temperature change is not good for any food.